 In addition to the maintenance of the steam locomotive Mh.6, our club members also were involved in the restoration of passenger wagons for the Panoramic 760 consist wagons, which were en route in this special livery on the Mariazell Railway until 2014

 In 1998, our club members restored the Austrian federal railways eldest narrow gauge freight wagon (G/s 106, built 1896), which has been found in a very poor condition into a shining masterpiece of Austrian railway history.
 Since then, It is equipped with a power generator and carried as crew and power wagon with Mh.6 pulled trains on the Mariazell Railway.

 Furthermore, we maintain our railway facilities in Ober-Grafendorf.
 In addition to our steam or diesel locomotives and wagons, visitors there can explore heritage railway infrastructure like our water tower, railway turntable or roundhouse with one of our members.

-We offer german guided tours around our facilities from Mai until October on saturdays from 1:00 pm to 5:00 pm at the roundhouse.
 Please contact us for an individual tour with an english speaking guide.